-- 16.01 The Occupational Health and Safety Act and Regulations (NB) shall be final and binding. - 16.02 No Employee shall be required to perform work where the conditions are considered to be unsafe, but nothing herein shall give an Employee the right to leave the job site during working hours until the said unsafe conditions have been reported to the Employee's Supervisor and he authorizes the Employee to leave the job site. - 16.03 Any Employee having alcoholic beverages or non-medical drugs in his possession or consuming alcoholic beverages on the job site will be subject to immediate dismissal.
+16.01 The Occupational Health and Safety Act and Regulations (NB) shall be final andbinding.

+16.02 No Employee shall be required to perform work where the conditions are considered to be unsafe, but nothing herein shall give an Employee the right to leave the job site during working hours until the said unsafe conditions have been reported to the Employee's Supervisor and he authorizes the Employee to leave the job site.

+16.03 Any Employee having alcoholic beverages or non-medical drugs in his possession or consuming alcoholic beverages or non-medical drugs during the workday, including lunch or break periods, or reporting for work while in an impaired condition due to the use of impairing substances will be subject to immediate dismissal.